s292567/ThesisApplication/README.md

     level: Level of the proposal (e.g., BSc, MSc).
     cds: Course of study associated with the proposal.

+## Application Table

+Stores information about the applications to thesis proposals made by students.
+Uses a generated UUID (id) as the primary key.
+### Fields

+    id: Unique identifier for the application.
+    student_id: Identifier of the student who applied.
+    proposal_id: Identifier of the proposal applied to.
+    status: String representing the application status (pending/accepted/declined)

+## Archive Table

+Stores information about the archived proposals.
+Uses a generated UUID (id) as the primary key.
+### Fields

+    id: Unique identifier for the application.
+    proposal_id: Identifier of the archived proposal.

 # Relational Diagram
 ![diagram](https://github.com/s292567/ThesisApplication/blob/master/diagram.png?raw=true)